 Citrus blossoms (if you’ve got’em)

 Blend the juice and arugula in a blender until the arugula is finely chopped — the color of the liquid will be a beautiful shade of green.
-Stain this mixture into a clean pitcher.
+Strain this mixture into a clean pitcher.
 Stir in the booze and pour into four old-fashioned glasses filled with ice.
 Finish with a splash of sparkling water and garnish with one blossom and one arugula leaf.